guanming-zhang/Bromf/readme.txt

 B. To plot the result

-1 plot the density only
-julia plot.jl [data_directory]
+1 plot the density and the sum of density julia plot.jl [data_directory]

 2 plot the density, structure factor, radial structure factor, radial correlation function